BramVanroy/multilingual-text-to-amr/README.md

 ## TODO

-- make sure a pdin exists during iteration in dataset
 - add do_predict with test sets

 - postprocessing for invalid trees that the model may produce;
 - add smatch as metric;